 Centre for Nanoscience and Quantum Information (NSQI)

 The Bristol Centre for Nanoscience and Quantum Information (NSQI) is the University's dedicated research centre for nanoscience and quantum information activities, located next to the main HHW Physics building.
-The upper floors house the Quantum Engineering and Technology Labs (QETLabs) and Quantum Engineering Centre for Doctoral Training (QE-CDT).
-The lower ground floor comprises the University Low Noise Labs (LNLs), which provide extremely stable low noise environments for both quantum research and research at the nanoscale and beyond.
+The upper floors house the Quantum Engineering and Technology Labs (QET Labs) and the Quantum Engineering Centre for Doctoral Training (QE-CDT).
+The lower ground floor comprises fifteen state-of-the art Low Noise Labs (LNLs), which provide extremely stable low noise environments for both quantum research and research at the nanoscale and beyond.

 Information about the capabilities and specifications of the NSQI building and laboratories.